-This certainty also allows us to bring salvation by tenderly 'touching' those who are suffering, in need, darkness or feeling lost.
-This is what happened to a mother from Venezuela who found the courage to forgive: 'I was feeling desperate for help when I attended a meeting on the Gospel where I heard Jesus' words: "Blessed are the peacemakers, for they shall be called children of God" ii, and "Love your enemies." iii Love your enemies.
+This faith certainty allows us to collaborate in bringing salvation too, by tenderly 'touching' those who are suffering, those in need, in darkness or feeling lost.

+This is what happened to a mother from Venezuela who found the courage to forgive: 'I was feeling desperate for help when I attended a meeting on the Gospel where I heard Jesus' words: "Blessed are the peacemakers, for they shall be called children of God", and "Love your enemies."
+Love your enemies.
 How could I forgive those who had killed my son?
-But in the meantime a seed had entered into me and the decision to forgive finally prevailed.
+But in the meantime, a seed had entered into me and the decision to forgive finally prevailed.
 Now I can truly call myself a "child of God".
 Recently I was called to a meeting with my son's killer who had been caught.
 It was hard but grace intervened.
 There was no hatred or rancour in my heart, only great pity and the intention to entrust him to God's mercy.'